gregorywragg-blip/constructionapprenticeships/replit.md

 - **Logout**: Session termination with calculated total session duration (formatted as "Xh Ym Zs")

 The logout endpoint (`POST /api/logout`) calculates the elapsed time from `login_time` (stored in session) to logout time, formats it as a human-readable duration string, and logs it to the database.
 Error handling: Login and page visit logging failures return 500 errors; logout logging failures are logged to console but still allow the user to log out (prioritizing user intent over activity tracking).

+**Viewing Activity Logs:**
+- Authenticated users can view their personal activity history at `/ctw_login` (labeled "My Activity" in navigation)
+- API endpoint `GET /api/activity-logs` returns only the current user's logs (filtered by username for security)
+- Logs displayed in a table format showing timestamp, username, page/action, and details
+- Navigation link only visible to authenticated users

 ## External Dependencies